On normal subgroups of the braided Thompson groups: Normal subgroups over

 \subsection{The BNS invariant}

-The Bieri--Neumann--Strebel (BNS) invariant of a finitely generated group $G$ is a geometric invariant $\Sigma^1(G)$ that, among other things, provides a means of understanding normal subgroups of $G$ containing the commutator subgroup $[G,G]$.
+The Bieri--Neumann--Strebel (BNS) invariant of a finitely generated group $G$, introduced in \cite{bieri87}, is a geometric invariant $\Sigma^1(G)$ that, among other things, provides a means of understanding normal subgroups of $G$ containing the commutator subgroup $[G,G]$.
 For instance $\Sigma^1(G)$ tells us when such a normal subgroup is finitely generated or not.
-The invariant was developed by Bieri, Neumann and Strebel in \cite{bieri87}, and subsequently extended to a family of invariants